thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 There are plenty more things to think about:  What about using memory pools for allocation? what if at the same time we get polymorphism we get more sophisticated semantics such as "copy on write"?
 It turns out all of this is possible!

+Also notice that any new powers with regards to Type Erasure in `zoo::AnyContainer` framework directly benefits `zoo::Function`, for no extra effort, for no performance loss!

+`zoo::Function` adds one function call signature.
+But this is not limitative, both `zoo::AnyContainer` and `zoo::Function` can be refined, infinitely, by a "policy" builder that takes something that provides type erasure in the style of `zoo::AnyContainer` and adds even more user specified polymorphic interfaces.
+To show you how this is done is outside of the scope of this document; but, in principle, this could be just one mechanism to give more call interfaces to the equivalent of `std::function`.
+There are others!

 ### Why Type Erasure is "Internal External Polymorphism"

 Think about it: as long as we satisfy the actual polymorphic interface that the user specifies, a type-erasure container might not even maintain objects of the type given; it can transform them underneath to whatever it wants, again, as long as the user-specified capabilities are respected!

 In EP, the design pattern had to use the objects in their original types, because the objects are external to it (it's in the name).

 Type Erasure does not have that restriction: It has 'internalized' what it is giving "external polymorphism" to.
-Because this is internal, and the only visibility to the outside world is the polymorphic interface, Type Erasure can represent the values it handles in whichever way it wants!
+Because this is internal, and the only things visible to the outside world are the polymorphic interfaces, Type Erasure can represent the values it handles in whichever way it wants!

 I've never seen any of these powers unlocked.
 I'm beginning to take advantage of this, "stay tuned".

 ### Value Manager

-In my opinion, these errors and missed opportunities have happened because we have a totally not-articulated concept of generalized ownership, that I call the Generic Programming concept of "Value Manager".
+In my opinion, these errors and missed opportunities have happened because we, in the community, have a totally not-articulated concept of generalized ownership, that I call the Generic Programming concept of "Value Manager".

 It turns out that "Value Management" is a concept that appears, as its name indicates, at every single place where value management happens.
 Take for example `std::optional`.  `std::optional`, by itself, won't need to allocate: it can simply make its internal buffer suitable to host a value of what it is optional of.
 But what if the `std::optional` may contain a `std::vector<ComplicatedType>`?